 Share this page via

-A Conventional (indoor) piggery is the default definition for APIQ certification.
-This applies to all piggeries that do not meet specific requirements to be defined as Free Range or Outdoor Bred – Raised Indoors on Straw.
+A conventional (indoor) piggery is the default definition for APIQ certification.
+This applies to all piggeries that do not meet specific requirements to be defined as Free Range or Outdoor Bred – Raised Indoors on Straw, such as Feedlot Outdoor Piggeries.

 A Free Range piggery keeps pigs outdoor their entire life.
 They are provided with shelter from the elements with bedding available.